theethawat/TinServerFrontpage/README.md

 [![Build Status](https://dev.azure.com/59101101500264/5910110150/_apis/build/status/theethawat.TinServerFrontpage?branchName=master)](https://dev.azure.com/59101101500264/5910110150/_build/latest?definitionId=1&branchName=master)

 First Program using **TypeScript** co with React to use to render static webpage for my server frontpage on Port80 and 443 at my cloud server using **Firebase Realtime Database** as a serverless database.
 Not success now.
-I want to tell you that **"ครั้งแรกกับ TypeScript ยากชิบหายย !!!"**Upda
+I want to tell you that **"ครั้งแรกกับ TypeScript ยากชิบหายย !!!"**

 ## Project Maker